themadan/amitness.github.io/content/articles/illustrated-fixmatch.md

 ```

 **b.
 Strong Augmentation**
 These include augmentations that output heavily distorted versions of the input images.
-FixMatch applies the CutOut augmentation followed by either RandAugment or CTAugment.
+FixMatch applies either RandAugment or CTAugment and then applies CutOut augmentation.

 **1. Cutout**
 ![](/images/fixmatch-cutout.gif){.img-center}